-Mucormycosis, previously called zygomycosis, refers to several different diseases caused by infection with fungi in the order Mucorales.
-Rhizopus species are the most common causative organisms.
+Mucormycosis, previously called zygomycosis, refers to several different diseases caused by infection with fungi belonging to the order Mucorales.
+Rhizopus species are the most causative organisms of this group.
 In descending order, the other genera with mucormycosis-causing species include Mucor, Cunninghamella, Apophysomyces, Lichtheimia (formerly Absidia), Saksenaea, Rhizomucor, and other species.[1, 2]

-Most mucormycosis infections are life-threatening, and risk factors such as diabetic ketoacidosis and neutropenia are present in most cases.
-Severe infection of the facial sinuses, which may extend into the brain, is the most common presentation.
-Pulmonary, cutaneous, and gastrointestinal (GI) infections are also recognized.
+Most mucormycosis infections are life-threatening.
+Risk factors such as diabetic ketoacidosis and neutropenia are present in most cases.
+Severe sinusitis, complicated by brain abscess, is the most common presentation.
+Pulmonary, cutaneous, and gastrointestinal (GI) infections also are recognized.

 Successful mucormycosis treatment requires correction of the underlying risk factor(s), antifungal therapy (traditionally with a polyene), and aggressive surgery.